It's Flu Season

 - Fever, chills, body aches and/or fatigue (very tired)

 - Cough, stuffy/runny nose or sore throat

-If you or anyone in your party has been sick with any of the above symptoms in the last five days, we ask that you do not visit a child in an inpatient area.
-If you or anyone in your party has been sick, but must accompany a child to go up to an inpatient unit, we will ask you to wear a mask and will ask you more questions on the unit.
+If you or anyone in your group has been sick with any of the above symptoms in the last five days, we ask that you do not visit the patient.
+If you or anyone in your group has been sick, but have been excused and must go up to an inpatient unit, we will ask you to wear a mask.
+You may be asked additional questions on the unit.